3nol/how-to-git/02_staging/README.md

 This is another concept that's orthogonal to the data model, but it's a part of the interface to create commits.

-One way you might imagine implementing snapshotting as described above is to have a "create snapshot" command that creates a new snapshot based on the current state of the working directory.
+One way you might imagine implementing snapshotting is to have a "create snapshot" command that creates a new snapshot based on the current state of the working directory.
 Some version control tools work like this, but not Git.

 We want clean snapshots, and it might not always be ideal to make a snapshot from the current state.
 For example, imagine a scenario where you've implemented two